-Esport competitions are generally played in broadcasted formats.
-Just like other sports, esports players need to be trained and developed to perform under pressure.
-Esports is a young sport, and not all of it is yet recognized as a real sport.
-However, we can see that scientific research is constantly developing in this area and many professional esports players.
+Esports competitions are usually played in broadcast formats.
+Just like other sports, Esports players need to be trained and developed to perform under pressure.
+Esports is a young sport, and not all of it is recognized as a real sport yet.
+However, we can see that scientific research in this field is constantly evolving, and so are many professional esports players.

 Another reason for esport being considered a real sport is an equipment that enables them to compete (e.g., headsets, keyboards, gaming mouses).
 In some ways, esport players share something with professional athletes related to their health, although esports players can play from home on a personal computer rather than on a sports field.

 Esports players need to use a lot of energy while playing esport games to eat healthily and keep fit with special training.
 If you wonder whether pro gamers resort to aids like energy drinks, we recommend reading this post: